-Patagonia founder and prolific Democratic donor Yvon Chouinard declined an invitation by House Natural Resources Committee Chairman Rep. Rob Bishop (R-Utah) to testify before members of Congress on federal land management policies in the wake of the reduction of Bears Ears National Monument earlier in December.
+Yvon Chouinard, founder of Patagonia and a notable Democratic donor, turned down an invitation from House Natural Resources Committee Chairman Rep. Rob Bishop (R-Utah) to testify before Congress on federal land management policies, particularly in the context of the reduction of Bears Ears National Monument in December.

 “I find it disingenuous that after unethically using taxpayers’ resources to call us liars, you would ask me to testify in front of a committee for a matter already decided by the administration and applauded by the Utah delegation just a week ago.
 A macabre celebration of the largest reduction in public lands in American history,” Chouinard wrote.